gravitational/teleport/rfd/0085-better-react-testing-remove-default-exports.md

 ### Changing how we write stories

 Experience tells us that Stories in Storybook are used most effectively for documenting how to use reusable components.
 We should therefore restrict usage of Storybook mostly to our shared component library, and test our fullscreen components another way.

+It's still okay to create our larger components in Storybook (if the developer wants to) but we should not be using these stories in our Jest tests.

+It might be worthwhile looking into something like [Chromatic](https://www.chromatic.com/) for visual UI testing.

 ### Changing how we write tests

 We should be testing all the different state possibilities in Jest and React Testing Library, mocking any data or network requests to cause the component to render into the state we want.
 This ensures that the internal logic of our components (generally the most critical and difficult-to-get-right aspect of frontend code) gets tested, as well as the final UI state.

 Tests should check for elements that exist for the specific state being tested, i.e. an error message when the data has failed to load.
 Elements should be clicked on or events triggered in order to change the state of the component.

 By writing tests as described above, snapshot tests typically become redundant and therefore unnecessary.
 Besides the problem of skipping the business logic, snapshots consistently break for non-bugs, such as when styles are updated, and generally don't provide much if any security around behaviour or appearance.
 Further reading - https://medium.com/@sapegin/whats-wrong-with-snapshot-tests-37fbe20dfe8e.

 ### Changing how we export components

 Default exports should be avoided except when absolutely necessary (for example, with `React.Lazy`), as they degrade the developer experience for no discernible benefit.
 For more fully fleshed out reasoning, refer to the articles below:
 - https://blog.neufund.org/why-we-have-banned-default-exports-and-you-should-do-the-same-d51fdc2cf2ad